HerrMotz/bachelor-thesis/publication/main.typ

 ] <def:qualifiers>

 #figure(
-  caption: [A visualisation of a qualified statement with two qualifiers using the terms introduced in @def:qualifiers.], image("Qualifier_abstract.svg")
+  caption: [A visualisation of a qualified statement with two qualifiers using the terms introduced in @def:qualifiers.
+The `wdt` description is used in analogy to the Wikibase/Wikidata RDF data model.
+It is to be interpreted as an IRI with the `wdt`], image("Qualifier_abstract.svg")
 )
 #todo[Make sure, that this figure is on the same page as the definition above.]